Speed up ReSharper (and Visual Studio)

 Automatically adjust visual experience based on client performance, disable Enable rich client visual experience, enable Use hardware graphics acceleration if available.
 These adjustments will reduce UI lags and improve overall performance.: disable

 Save AutoRecover information.
-Although constantly copying the current state of opened documents may be useful in case of a crash, it large solutions it may come at a price of UI freezes, (for example, see the comments here).
+Although constantly copying the current state of opened documents may be useful in case of a crash, in large solutions it may come at a price of UI freezes, (for example, see the comments here).
 Therefore, we recommend disabling this feature and developing a habit of saving your files after any important changes.: disable

 Track changes.
 When 'Track changes' is enabled, Visual Studio adds gutter highlightings for edited lines.
 If there are too many edits in the current file, the editor can become slow because these highlightings often need to be calculated.: disable

 Although this is a helpful feature, we recommend disabling it, especially when working with large files.